mvr/mvr.github.io/posts/cool-still-lifes.md

 #C [[ GRID PAUSE 1 T 220 PAUSE 1 LOOP 221 ]]
 ```

-It is easy to forget how spectacularly rare each of these objects is,
+I've started to lose a sense of how spectacularly rare objects like
-if you only look at the results of these high-powered searches.
+these actually are, after spending so much time looking at the results
+of searches that have already thrown out billions of configurations.